BecaLParker/CsharpGradeBook/README.md

 # CsharpGradeBook

-Project to learn the fundamentals of C#
+Console application to learn the fundamentals of C#

 ## Requirements
 >*"We need an electronic grade book to read the scores of an individual student and then compute some simple statistics from the scores.*